-In addition, many of the things that are obfuscated in the American capitalistic economic system now start to become crystal clear.
-And this clarity is important, because tens of millions of people in the United States, plus billions of people around the globe, are being crushed (to the point of intense, inescapable poverty in many cases) by the current capitalistic economic systems in place on Earth today.
-Billions of people on Earth have no way to secure even the bare essentials for themselves or their families, much less the bounty seen as an inherent feature of the new economic system being proposed here.
+In addition, many of the problems that are obfuscated in the American capitalistic economic system now start to become clear.
+And this clarity is important, because tens of millions of people in the United States, plus billions of people around the globe, are being crushed (to the point of intense, inescapable poverty in many cases) by the capitalistic economic systems in place on Earth today.
+Billions of people on Earth have no way to reliably secure even the bare essentials for themselves or their families, much less the bounty seen as an inherent feature of the new economic system being proposed here.
 For example:

 - Why is #1 able to occur?
 First, our new economy lets us now see that the real “cost” of any product comes down to the amount of human time needed to make the product, nothing more.
-And now everyone in the city is allowed to contribute their human time in a variety of ways in order to receive the products/services they need.
+And now everyone in the city is allowed to contribute their time in a variety of ways in order to receive the products/services they need.
 There is no “profit” in this system.
 There are no absurdities like dividends and corporate executive jets.
-Prices are not jacked up arbitrarily and transferred for no reason whatsoever to a tiny slice of “elites”.
+Prices are not jacked up arbitrarily and transferred to a tiny slice of “elites”.
 Everyone contributes, and everyone benefits.

 - We can also clearly see, for example, why a house or building is “more expensive” than a shirt.
 A house might contain a thousand hours of human time (using current technologies), while a shirt might contain five minutes of human time.
-The task allocation system now knows the exact cost of everything, in terms of human time, and can make this data transparently available to everyone.
+The task allocation system will know the exact cost of everything, in terms of human time, and can make this data transparently available to everyone.

-- New robots, new software, new automation, etc. that come online benefit everyone in this new economy.
+- New robots, new software, new automation, etc. that will come online benefit everyone in this new economy.
 Everyone works less when automation reduces the human time required for any necessary task.
 So, for example, if engineers in this new economy invent a robot that can cut the time to make a house in half, then everyone benefits – everyone needs to contribute half as much time to get the same housing as before.
 Everyone wins in this system.

 As we think through all of this, we come to a set of very simple questions: